Have you been subjected to harassment or bullying in the workplace?

 What is bullying behaviour?

-Bullying is generally classed as either ‘work-related’ or ‘person-related’.
+Workplace bullying is generally classed as either ‘work-related’ or ‘person-related’.
 An excerpt from the study “Workplace Bullying in Australia” describes it as follows;

 “Work-related bullying occurs when an employee attempts to dominate another employee by targeting and deliberately impeding their work.
 Examples include unreasonable demands, withholding necessary information, delegation of menial tasks, and excessive monitoring of work.